humanoid-path-planner/hpp-gui/README.md

 * [hpp-corbaserver] - comes with the [HPP] framework.
 * [gepetto-viewer-corba] - comes with the [HPP] framework.

+The following packages are optional:
-Optionnally, you may want to install `oxygen-icon-theme`: `sudo apt-get install oxygen-icon-theme`
+* `oxygen-icon-theme`: `sudo apt-get install oxygen-icon-theme`
+* [remoteimu] - enables controlling a robot body orientation with an IMU (typically, in a smart phone).

 #### Installation of *hpp-gui*
 The installation procedure is a classic `cmake` installation.